 From the evidence at hand, it is hard to dispute his point that the newspaper industry today is in "big trouble".
 But to focus only on newsprint-based media, the evidence also suggests, is to not see the wood for the trees.

-It may well be that the print journalist's days are numbered, but the career prospects seem scarcely any brighter for journalists across the media spectrum who cannot imagine reinventing themselves as aid-agency officers, PR executives or full-time novelists.
+The print journalist's days may very well be numbered, but the career prospects seem scarcely any brighter for workers across the media spectrum who cannot imagine reinventing themselves as aid-agency officers, PR executives or full-time novelists.

 For news organisations, what this means is a constant struggle to stand out in a business that the Nieman Lab calls a "media ecosystem dominated by choice, fragmentation and news consumers' gravitation towards sources that confirm their beliefs and reinforce their biases".